ragavpn/AI_Therapist/README.md

 ![image](https://github.com/Medici357/Grassh_shit/assets/127466814/c96f0269-9db2-4567-8604-b2d55fc55736)

 # Initialization
-Download the rep and run "pip install requirements.txt".
+Download the rep and run "pip install -r requirements.txt".
 The run "git lfs install" followed by "git lfs pull".
 Then go to the cleint folder and run "npm install react-scripts".

 # Running
 Open two terminals.
 Go to the client folder in the first terminal and run "npm run start".
 Go to the server folder in the second terminal and run "python -m flask run".